 Boost your current perks and benefits by offering more PTO days, additional money towards their education stipend or lunch paid by the company for a year to incentivize employees for referrals.

-8. Custom Referral Bonus
+9. Charity Referral Bonus

 Rather than having a set referral bonus, allow employees to decide how they would like to be rewarded for their efforts.
 You may need to set some kind of limitations, but employees will be happier with their reward if they have a say in what it is.

-Explain the program
+Explain the Bonus to Employees

-The first time you roll out the program, have an all-team meeting and break down exactly what you’re looking for in referrals.
-You don’t want an influx of under qualified candidates as employees try to cash in on a bonus because that’s a waste of everyone’s time.
+The first time you roll out the bonus program, have an all-team meeting and break down exactly what you’re looking for in referrals.
+In addition, create clear and shareable documentation for employees to reference before they make referrals.
+You don’t want an influx of under qualified candidates or disgruntled employees if the guidelines weren’t properly followed.

 If your team is full of competitive go-getters, a competition is a great way to encourage employees to make referrals.
 Offer an additional bonus for employees who make the most referrals in a set time or who refer hard-to-fill positions.